koenidv/chirp-backend/securitymeasures.md

 - if i wasnt the sole backend developer it would make sense to require pr reviews

 ### testing
+- some things are tested but most not haha
+- automated code analysis with Snyk

 ### dependency management
 - deps are listed in deps.ts and pinned to a specific version